 The load balancer is the key component that ensures high availability and intelligently routes client requests to the right server.
-This in turn maximizes performance and capacity utilization while sending requests only to servers that are online.
+This maximizes performance and capacity utilization while sending requests only to servers that are online.

-HA deployment consists of two BIG-IP (like other load balancers) systems synchronized with the same configuration.
+HA deployment consists of two BIG-IP (like other load balancers) systems, synchronized with the same configuration:

 If the active system is taken offline or fails to connect, the standby system immediately takes over, to avoid processing traffic.
 Typically, the newly active system remains active until an event requires the first BIG-IP system to become active again or until you manually force that system into standby.

-The sensor automatically detects the HA Peer configuration when one of these devices is added to sensor as part of “addagentless”.
-Also, during automation, the certificate is synced to both the HA devices based on the F5 configuration.
+The sensor automatically detects the HA Peer configuration when one of these devices is added to the sensor as part of “addagentless”.
+Also, during automation, the certificate is synced to both HA devices based on the F5 configuration.
 Hence, you are not required to add both the IPs as separate agentless.

-Sensor supports the following configurations when adding an F5 for automation:
+The sensor supports the following configurations when adding an F5 for automation: